OpenXiangShan/XiangShan-doc/docs/blog/posts/biweekly-57-en.md

 ### MemBlock and cache

+#### CHI Bus

+CHI-L3 (OpenLLC) completed the code design and was integrated into the Xiangshan system test.
+The CHI-L2+OpenLLC+DummyLLC (CHI2AXI) SoC was built, successfully running single-core CoreMark and Linux-hello.

+Support for CHI's CMO instructions was added to OpenLLC.

+The design plan for the CHI2AXI bridge was formulated, and RTL design began.

+#### Features
+Completed the RVA23 CMO code design and integrated it with the OpenLLC TL-Test framework that supports CMO requests, successfully running single CMO requests.

+#### Performance
+Added a TP metaBuffer on L2 TP meta to cache valid TP meta, alleviating negative competition between TP meta and L2 data; introduced a TP switch based on access frequency, turning off TP during high memory access.

+The L2 Tubins replacement algorithm was tested and showed a performance increase of 0.15% compared to the DRRIP replacement algorithm.

+The L3 Chrome replacement algorithm, after unit test framework trace stimulation testing and parameter tuning, showed a 27% hit rate increase on mcf but a decrease at some checkpoints; further exploration of EQ space compression was conducted.

+#### Tools
+The TL-Test framework iteration now can parse TL Logs into traces (TL Trace), serving as a test stimulus.

 ## RTL Evaluation

 We used SimPoint for program sampling and created checkpoint images based on our custom Checkpoint format, with a **SimPoint clustering coverage of 100%**.
 SPEC06 was compiled using gcc12 with O3 optimization enabled, the jemalloc memory library, and the `-ffp-contraction` option for SPEC06FP set to fast.
 The instruction set used was RV64GCB.
 We ran SPEC06 fragments on the XiangShan processor **version 9d9be651a from August 12** (**configured with 64KB L1 ICache, 64KB L1 DCache, 1MB L2, and 16MB L3, and a 3ld2st LSU**) in a simulation environment.
 DRAMsim3 was used to simulate DDR4-3200 memory latency with a CPU running at 3GHz.
 Below are the estimated SPECCPU 2006 scores: